Confidence Interval 98 Z Score

 When to Use the t-Distribution Instead of the Z-Distribution

 The example above assumes we know the population standard deviation (σ).
-In most real-world scenarios, the population standard deviation is unknown.
+Think about it: in most real-world scenarios, the population standard deviation is unknown.
 In such cases, we use the sample standard deviation (s) as an estimate and employ the t-distribution instead of the z-distribution.
 The t-distribution accounts for the additional uncertainty introduced by estimating the standard deviation from the sample.

 The formula for the confidence interval remains similar: